39 Arietis

-39 Arietis (abbreviated 39 Ari), officially named Lilii Borea /ˈlɪliaɪ ˈbɔəriə/, is a star in the northern constellation of Aries.
+39 Arietis, officially named Lilii Borea /ˈlɪliaɪ ˈbɔəriə/, is a star in the northern constellation of Aries.
 It is visible to the naked eye with an apparent visual magnitude of +4.5.
 The distance to this star, as determined from an annual parallax shift of 19.01 mas, is approximately 172 ly.

+This star was formerly located in the obsolete constellation Musca Borealis.

 Nomenclature

-39 Arietis is the star's Flamsteed designation.
+39 Arietis (abbreviated 39 Ari) is the star's Flamsteed designation.